 Expression of interest for admission to HDR

-Prospective candidates for a higher degree by research are required to email an expression of interest (EOI) to the Faculty of Law before being invited to apply for admission to a course.
+Prospective candidates for a higher degree by research must email an expression of interest (EOI) to the Faculty of Law before being invited to apply for admission to a course.

 Higher degree by research courses include: